AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Host Galaxy Properties

 \subsection{Evolution of Radial Star Formation Profiles}

 Radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles, although useful for gaining insight into radial star formation trends, provide no timescale information.
-In the analysis above, the timescale over which central SFR suppression arises in the AGN galaxies is not clear --- is central quenching occurring on Myr-timescales (suggesting recent outflows) or Gyr-timescales (suggesting longer-term, integrated AGN feedback)?
+In the analysis above, the timescale over which central SFR suppression arises in the AGN galaxies is not clear, which raises the question: is central quenching occurring on Myr-timescales (suggesting recent outflows) or Gyr-timescales (suggesting longer-term, integrated AGN feedback)?
 With reconstructed SFHs, we are able to address this question.
-We create analogous radial SFR plots to Fig.~\ref{fig:radialSFRs} at lookback times spanning the last 8\,Gyr to study the evolution of ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles over cosmic time.
+We create analogous radial SFR plots to Figure~\ref{fig:radialSFRs} at lookback times spanning the last 8\,Gyr to study the evolution of ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles over cosmic time.

 One complication to creating ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles at specific lookback times is that the local SFMS also changes over time.
 Despite several studies on the evolution of the global SFMS over cosmic time \citep[e.g.,][]{SpeagleSFMS, PueblaSFMS, SanchezMaNGAPIPE3D, PopessoSFMS}, the evolution of the local SFMS has not been studied quantitatively.
-Lacking a quantitatively-determined local SFMS, we instead adopt a local SFMS of $\mathrm{SFR}(t)\,{=}\,M_{\ast}/t_{H}(t)$, where $t_{H}(t)$ is the age of Universe at lookback time $t$, in analogy with the simplified, time-parameterized global SFMS adopted in previous works \citep[e.g.,][]{PacificiSFHs, MonteroSIMBA, CarnallSFHs, TacchellaSFHs}.
-At the time of observation (i.e., $t$\,{=}\,$0.0$), this choice closely agrees with the local SFMS from \citet{Bluckquenching}.
+Lacking a quantitatively determined local SFMS, we instead adopt a local SFMS of $\mathrm{SFR}(t)\,{=}\,M_{\ast}/t_{H}(t)$, where $t_{H}(t)$ is the age of the Universe at lookback time $t$, in analogy with the simplified, time-parameterized global SFMS adopted in previous works \citep[e.g.,][]{PacificiSFHs, CarnallSFHs, MonteroSIMBA, TacchellaSFHs}.
+At the time of observation (i.e., $t$\,{=}\,$0$), this choice closely agrees with the local SFMS from \citet{Bluckquenching}.
 Because we are primarily interested in comparing the AGN galaxies to the control galaxies, the accuracy of the adopted local SFMS is not crucially important.